RAVI-RAJ-70/Docker_-_Kubernet_ingress/README.md

 Note:- 1.
 Give permission in Django project setting.py (ALLOWED_HOSTS = ["*"])
-       2. we have to Map our host before apply ingress. (put your Domain name) open ur Notepad through Run as Administrator then open file then go this path (C:\Windows\System32\drivers\etc)
+       2. we have to Map our host before apply ingress. (put your Domain name) open ur Notepad through Run as Administrator then open file then go this path (C:\Windows\System32\drivers\etc) > hosts
 ----------------------------------------------------------------------------------------------------------------
 {{# localhost name resolution is handled within DNS itself.
 #	127.0.0.1       localhost